TyRaS-SW/MPV-SW-Capture/README.md

   - **Video recording** – record 30 seconds of good‑quality, small‑size video.
 - **Customize** the menu, replace and add your own bezels and shaders.

-## ⚙️ How it works (lagless audio + video)
+## ⚙️ How it works (minimal lag/latency audio + video)
 MPV alone can introduce noticeable latency when handling both audio and video from a capture card.
 This setup **splits the workload**:
 - MPV handles the video stream only.
 - `ffplay` (from the ffmpeg bundle) handles the audio stream only.

-Both programs run silently, stay in sync, and together deliver lagless gameplay with audio and video.
+Both programs run silently, stay in sync, and together deliver minimal lag/latency gameplay with audio and video.

 ## 📦 Requirements